theMHD-120/JSLP-Javascript-Learning-Package/README.md

             Section 4: JS Objects - String and Date;
             Section 5: JS Objects - Array and Math;
             Section 6: JS Objects - Regular expressions (regex) and Window;
+        Chapter 3: Some good practices :);
+            After finishing the chapters 1&2, you can check this practices;

     Prerequisites:
         Familiarity with: